 Immunohistochemical stainings were performed to evaluate whether differences in inflammatory cell content caused differences in cytokine release between the groups.
 There was a significant difference in CD68-positive and MPO-positive cells between the groups in the early biopsies (Figure 4A).
-Post-hoc comparisons indicated that the amount of macrophages was 3.8 times higher in patients with non-ischemic heart failure relative to controls (P = 0.002; Figure 4B).
-Also the neutrophil content was 2.7 times higher in patients with non-ischemic heart failure compared with controls (P = 0.006; Figure 4C).
-T-lymphocytes (CD3) were sparsely present in all patient groups, with non-ischemic heart failure patients showing most T-lymphocytes (P = 0.04, NS).
-The content of activated leukocytes (HLA-DR) was 3.5 times higher in patients, although not significant (P = 0.06).
-No significant changes in macrophage or neutrophil content were observed between the early and late biopsies (Supplementary data, Figure 4).
+Post-hoc comparisons indicated that the amount of macrophages was 3.8 times higher in patients with non-ischaemic heart failure relative to controls

-(A) Early ischemic endomyocardial biopsies of patients with non-ischemic heart failure (NIHF) [A and D], ischemic heart failure (IHF) [B and E] and controls (Co) [C and F] were stained for cluster of differentiation 68 (CD68) and myeloperoxidase (MPO).
+Figure 4 Macrophage and neutrophil contents.
+(A) Early ischaemic endomyocardial biopsies of patients with non-ischaemic heart failure (NIFH; A and D), ischaemic heart failure (IHF; B and E), and controls (Co; C and F) were stained for CD68 and myeloperoxidase (MPO).
 Representative images are shown.
-Original magnifications x200.
-(B) Macrophage content was higher in patients with non-ischemic heart failure compared with controls, P = 0.002.
-(C) Neutrophil content was higher in patients with non-ischemic heart failure compared with controls, P = 0.006.
-Graph error bars represent the mean ± SEM.
+Original magnifications \times 200.
+(B) Macrophage content was higher in patients with non-ischaemic heart failure compared with controls, P = 0.002.
+(C) Neutrophil content was higher in patients with non-ischaemic heart failure compared with controls, P = 0.006.
+Graph error bars represent the mean \pm SEM.